gabehollombe/dynamodb-scaling-simulator/README.md

 1. Look for the URL that Parcel is hosting the build at and open it in your browser.
 Defaults to http://localhost:1234

 1. Follow the instructions in the GUI.
-Use the first form to get data from CloudWatch, then the second form to configure scaling simulator settings and generate a graph.
+Use the first form to get data from CloudWatch, then the second form to configure scaling simulator settings and generate graphs and recommented optimal scaling configs for reads and writes.

-1. Look at the graph for any simulated throttled events.
+1. If you're interested in trying iterations of your own guessed configurations, look at the graph for any simulated throttled events.
 This is probably what you want to avoid.

 ## How does it work?
 This tool...